What makes a great PhD supervisor (for recommender-systems and machine-learning research)?

 Look at the researchers your potential supervisor cooperates with, i.e. co-authored publications.
 You can do this easily via Google Scholar.
 A large number of different co-authors indicates a large network.
 And, ideally, the co-authors are from different countries and are well-known researchers as well.

 Ideally, your potential PhD supervisor is also organizing (high-impact) conferences and workshops in the field of your research and is on editorial boards of journals.
 Giving keynotes on conferences, and invited talks is also a good indication that your potential supervisor is an authority in the community.

 3. Sufficient Time for your PhD supervision

 A fundamentally important factor for the success of your PhD is the time that your supervisor has for you.
 Having the authority in your field as PhD supervisor is useless if your supervisor has no time to supervise you.
 Unfortunately, the time of a PhD supervisor is typically the inverse of his or her knowledge and reputation.
 The reason is simple.
-An authority usually needs to give keynotes, serve on editorial boards, advice IT companies, maybe lead an entire research centre and supervise other staff.
+An authority usually needs to give keynotes, serve on editorial boards, advice IT companies, maybe lead an entire research centre and supervise other staff including postdocs.
 That leaves little to no time for supervising PhD students (I am sorry to tell you but while PhD students are important, they are not the most important thing to a professor).
-So, you probably should try to find a supervisor with right balance between time and expertise/reputation.
+So, you probably should try to find a supervisor with the right balance between time and expertise/reputation.
 A few other factors that may impact a supervisor’s time are listed below.

 Supervisor´s Obligations Besides PhD supervision

-Beware of what your potential supervisor does besides supervising PhD students.
-Is the supervisor having high teaching load?
+Beware of what your potential supervisor does besides supervising PhD students and doing research.
+Is the supervisor having a high teaching load?
 Or leading a research centre?
-Is he or she permanently writing grant applications?
 Then there is probably little time left for supervising PhD students.